afpineda/ESP32-RGB-LEDStrip/README.md

   - Based on the Remote Control Transceiver (RMT) API.
   - Using custom encoders for this application.

+- DMA mode (optional).

+  The library transparently falls back to PIO mode if not available.

 - Automated tests.
 To run them in a PC or virtual machine, the GNU C++ compiler and Powershell are required.